 img_ = cv2.imread('original_image_left.jpg') img_ = cv2.resize(img_, (0,0), fx=1, fy=1) img1 = cv2.cvtColor(img_,cv2.COLOR_BGR2GRAY) img = cv2.imread('original_image_right.jpg') img = cv2.resize(img, (0,0), fx=1, fy=1) img2 = cv2.cvtColor(img,cv2.COLOR_BGR2GRAY)

-We still have to find out the features matching in both images.
-We shall be using opencv_contrib's SIFT descriptor.
+We still need to figure out the features that match both photos.
+We shall be using opencv_contrib'sopencv_contrib's SIFT descriptor.
 SIFT (Scale Invariant Feature Transform) is a very powerful OpenCV algorithm.
 You can read more OpenCV'sOpenCV's docs on SIFT for Image to understand more about features.
-These best matched features act as the basis for stitching.
-We extract the key points and sift descriptors for both the images as follows:
+These best-matched properties are the basics for image stitching.
+We distinguish the main points and descriptions of both images as follows:

 sift = cv2.xfeatures2d.SIFT_create() # find the key points and descriptors with SIFT kp1, des1 = sift.detectAndCompute(img1,None) kp2, des2 = sift.detectAndCompute(img2,None)

 kp1 and kp2 are the main points, des1 and des2 are the descriptions of the respective images.
 If we display this image with features, it will look like this:

 The image on the left shows the actual image.
 The image on the right is annotated with features detected by SIFT: